julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 The Balkan witches survived because they **served their community**.
 Their craft was sacred because it was useful.
 Their rituals were powerful because they were real — grounded in blood, birth, illness, and death.

-Many modern misunderstandings come from projecting Western ideas onto Balkan traditions—broken down in **[3 Historically Wrong Myths About Balkan Witches](/three-wrong-myths-balkan-witches/)**.
+Many modern misunderstandings come from projecting Western ideas onto Balkan traditions.
+This topic is broken down in **[3 Historically Wrong Myths About Balkan Witches](/three-wrong-myths-balkan-witches/)**.

 So light your candles.
 Burn your herbs.
 But don’t forget the root:
 **Magic is medicine, and medicine serves.**